U.S. appeals court denies Manning's bail request, upholds contempt finding

 “The court finds no error in the district court’s rulings and affirms its finding of civil contempt,” they wrote.

-Reporting by Sarah N. Lynch; Editing by Susan Thomas
+Reporting by Sarah N. Lynch; additional reporting by Mark Hosenball; Editing by Susan Thomas and Bill Berkrot